 The two salesman Georg Wilhelm Carl Ladage and Johann Diedrich Wilhelm Oelke found their cloth store Ladage & Oelke in the new building "Alsterarkaden" and "Neuer Wall 11".

-The cloth store gets expanded with an own tailoring department which until the end of the 19th century has up to 110 tailors.
+The fabric store gets expanded with an own tailoring department which until the end of the 19th century had up to 110 tailors.
 At that time we boasted ourselves with getting anything a man needs to dress done inside six hours.

 Grand opening of our stores in Hongkong and Shanghai.
 Introduction of ready-to-wear clothing.

 Grand opening of the Ladage & Oelke dependance in Bremen.

 Closure of the Asian stores.

 The owner Johann Diedrich Wilhelm Oelke dies of a heart attack at the train station "Dammtorbahnhof".

 The widow Oelke passes the company on to her brother Julius Franck.
 Ladage & Oelke is assigned to Hamburg's commercial registry with the number 7793.

 The clothing range gets expanded with products for car drivers.